emilyjspencer/dancewear-app/README.md

 # JWT Validation mechanism

-checks whehter a token has expired for not for that user if the token is still valid - update the Security Context Nolder 0 which is used to store the detials of who is authenticated. and set the user to be this user.
+checks whether a token has expired for not for that user if the token is still valid - update the Security Context Nolder 0 which is used to store the detials of who is authenticated. and set the user to be this user.